 Furthermore, people would be afforded great opportunities to work in the manufacturing, agricultural and other sectors of the economy.

 Considering the different economic problems in Nigeria, the unfortunate thing is that all of them are interconnected and interdependent.
-If there will be real change, everyone must play their parts.
+If there will be real change, everyone must play their part.
 Our future is in our hands.